 - There is no personalized genetic report of any kind

 Nebula Genomics is a leader in providing DNA tests and expert health advice based on genetic composition.
 Our full DNA sequencing services will map out all your constitution and your predisposition.
 This information helps develop a plan that will benefit your health for the rest of your days.
-Because Nebula Genomics uses CLIA-certified and CAP-accredited labs, you can take your results and consult with any physician or medical professional.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.

 Services are complete and offered at a very competitive price.
 Nebula Genomics offers an exclusive 30x Whole Genome Sequencing that guarantees a comprehensive look at your entire genetic composition and how it affects both your health and genetic predispositions.

 Parsley Health dismisses full DNA sequencing in lieu of other tests that generate less specific results and, therefore, do not provide a complete picture of genetic predisposition.
 Once you verify all the information that a Whole Genome Sequencing can provide, there is a chance you may wonder how dismissing it is possible if you plan to improve your health with a holistic approach.

 |Parsley Health||Nebula Genomics|

 |DNA testing method||When they do, they use 23 and Me, which uses microarray-based genotyping||Whole Genome Sequencing (30x coverage)|

 |Information available||Patients can check their medical data and progress online||Weekly genetic reports based on the latest research and data (learn more)|

 |Ancestry testing||Ancestry testing is only a small part of their screening||In-depth ancestry reporting with a full Y chromosome and mtDNA sequencing in collaboration with FTDNA|

 |Compatible with other services||Yes, in fact, they base off their research on third-party testing||Yes (FASTQ, BAM, and VCF files)|